Akiyoshidai Plateau 秋吉台

 A pastoral landscape and Japan's largest limestone caverns

-However, before you explore the winding trails that run through this rocky grassland plateau, you may want to begin with Akiyoshido, the limestone caverns under Akiyoshidai that form the largest such subterranean system in Japan.
+However, before you explore the winding trails that run through this rocky grassland plateau, one should first visit Akiyoshido's undergound caverns, the most extensive cave system in Japan.

 - The limestone pools and terrace inside Akiyoshido

 - The “golden pillar,” an enormous stalactite

 - The view across Akiyoshidai and the karst landscape